-The objective of this research area is to optimize existing and develop new technologies for microbial anaerobic digestion and hydrothermal gasification.
+The objective of this research area is to optimize existing and to develop new technologies for microbial anaerobic digestion and hydrothermal gasification.
 As a result, a higher bioenergy yield from wet biomass can be realized.
 The following innovation challenges are being addressed:

 - Increase the conversion efficiency through substrate specific pre-treatment

 - Adapt small scale anaerobic digestion to Swiss agriculture addressing the need for small scale digesters and the application of SOFC fuel cells

 - Identify and divert selected biomass streams to hydrothermal gasification for additional energy recovery

 - Initiate a pilot facility for hydrothermal gasification of biomass

 - Develop analytical methods and instruments to support process control in anaerobic digestion and hydrothermal gasification